 From the reviews, this seems to be a very versatile trellis: you can use it in raised beds, containers, or as a stand-alone trellis by a wall.
 It's sturdy enough to hold a large tomato plant and has multiple "feet", so you shouldn't have to secure it unless you were expecting high winds.

 I'm very partial to the color as I'm using black for my edible front yard garden's accents ... so I would probably choose this one if I were buying a trellis from the list here.
 It comes in 36" and 72" heights.

 I've used a chain link fence as a trellis for my tomatoes with some success, using ties to hold the tomato plants in place.
 I think this works best with cherry tomato plants, as they are easier to weave between the mesh -- then you don't have to tie the plants up.

 An alternative would be to use stakes and 4-6" (10-15cm) wire mesh as a trellis.

 Another alternative is to plant your tomatoes around your compost bin.
 Since tomatoes like warmth, moisture and can be heavy feeders, I've found this location to be ideal.
 Just secure your tomatoes to the sides of the bin as they grow.

 Want to talk more about tomato trellises and when to use them?
 Join the Tasteful Landscape community, a friendly group of people who love edible landscaping as much as you do.
-Just fill out the form and follow the instructions:

 What would you like to read about next?
 Here are some related pages: